Best New & Used Handicap Vans For Sale

 One, the all-new Toyota Sienna Hybrid wheelchair-accessible van, was developed by BraunAbility, and VMI.

-Second, VMI took it a step further and introduced the first-ever all-wheel-drive wheelchair van, an available option found on the Toyota Sienna Hybrid.
+Second, VMI took it a step further and introduced the first-ever all-wheel-drive wheelchair van, an available option on the Toyota Sienna Hybrid.

 These milestones are a significant addition to the mobility industry, especially for those environmentally conscious or those living in our northern states where an AWD drivetrain is most important.